 Miss Rizos Salon: Natural Hair & Sustainable Interior Design

-Do you like what I’m doing and want to support me in my mission to grow impact that is beyond sustainable?
-Become a Patron and help me spend more time on projects that truly make a difference!
+Do you like what I’m doing?
+Become a Patron and support my efforts to grow positive impact.
+Your contribution helps me spend more time on creating better content and projects that truly make a difference!

 Get the 5 Things That Have Been Helping Me Transition Towards Self-Sufficiency

 Sign up and receive my "TGD Friday 5" - a short monthly e-mail with project updates and some of the coolest and most useful stuff I've come across (books, articles, new hacks/tricks, etc) in my transition towards self-sufficiency.
 The TGD Friday 5 emails are only available if you subscribe to my e-mail newsletter.